tanner-senti/ADEQ-data-visualizer/ReadME.txt

 except this version will download the entire WebLIMS database Access file that is publicly available on DEQ's website.

 This alternative method will work, however it is much slower.
-Note that this method:
+Note that this alternative method:
 	- Will work on any windows laptop, even if not connected to DEQ IT's servers -i.e. you can run this app on your personal laptop at home
 	- Will NOT work if hosted (linux cannot work with Access files)